-- 3.1 The aims of the Fund are to: - Enable employer contribution rates to be kept as stable as possible and at reasonable cost, whilst maintaining the solvency of the Fund. - Manage employers' liabilities effectively and ensure that sufficient resources are available to meet all liabilities as they fall due. - Maximise the returns from investments within reasonable risk parameters. - The Fund's principles, culture and beliefs reflect WYPF's unique set of circumstances: - WYPF is a large local government pension fund based in the North of England.
+- 31 The aims of the Fund are to: - Enable employer contribution rates to be kept as stable as possible and at reasonable cost, whilst maintaining the solvency of the Fund. - Manage employers' liabilities effectively and ensure that sufficient resources are available to meet all liabilities as they fall due. - Maximise the returns from investments within reasonable risk parameters. - The Fund's principles, culture and beliefs reflect WYPF's unique set of circumstances: 3.2 - WYPF is a large local government pension fund based in the North of England.
 As an LGPS fund it is subject to a variety of legislation, regulation and guidance. - WYPF is a Defined Benefit scheme funded by contributions from local authorities and other designated employers and members.
-The Fund is open to new members. - WYPF recognises a fiduciary duty to the members of the Fund and its scheme employers and admitted bodies. - Distinct from many LGPS funds, WYPF manages a proportion of its assets internally using an in-house team of investment specialists within the framework of the Northern LGPS pooling arrangements.
-This approach has produced strong investment returns while keeping costs low and has also permitted the investment team to develop profound long-term working relationships with investee companies. - Our unique characteristics, in conjunction with the influences of our administering authority, IAP and WYPF's investment team, have led WYPF to develop a strong culture reflecting the following shared investment beliefs:
+The Fund is open to new members. - WYPF recognises a fiduciary duty to the members of the Fund and its scheme employers and admitted bodies. - investment team to develop profound long-term working relationships with investee companies. - 3.3 independent advisers, trades union representatives, active and retired member representatives, the Managing